RenderKit/oidn/README.md

 The albedo image is the feature image that usually provides the biggest quality improvement.
 It should contain the approximate color of the surfaces independent of illumination and viewing angle.

-For simple matte surfaces this means using the diffuse color/texture as the albedo.
-For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
-Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.

 ![](https://openimagedenoise.github.io/images/mazda_firsthit_512spp_albedo.jpg)
 Example albedo image obtained using the first hit.
 Note that the